dj1k/intro-to-gitops/content/40_Configure_Scope/80_set_up_alert_notifications.md

 - In <b>Slack</b>, switch to the `#carts-support-ops` channel
   - Look at the test messages and find yours
-- If successful, go back to the Dynatrace console and click <b>Save</b>
+- If successful, go back to the Weaveworks console and click <b>Save</b>

 ## Meanwhile...